Arjun Production Program

 The first 120 tanks to be built would cost $4.2 million each, while other cost estimates places the figure at $5.6 million each per tank by 2001, given a purchase of 124 tanks to equip two regiments.
 Production of the first batch of tanks might take more than the planned five years, given the capacity at the Avadi factory.

-Out of 124 ordered for tanks by the users, only 15 tanks have been produced by the Heavy Vehicle Factory, Avadi as of April 2008.
-At that time the second batch of 15 tanks was in the final stage of completion.
-Cumulative 69 tanks were under various stages of assembly and integration.
 In the four years up to February 2009, over 90 Arjun main battle tanks had rolled off the production line.
 The delivery schedule for all the 124 tanks in March 2009 was stipulated.

 Total requirement of the Army is about 3500 Tanks.
-Army has placed an indent the manufacture 124 MBT Arjun and Arjun assembly has started functioning.
+Army placed an indent the manufacture 124 MBT Arjun and Arjun assembly has started functioning.
 With the available and the newly created infrastructure at HVF and OFMK, the OFB was geared up for the speedy production of Arjun tanks.
 The Factory would produce 50 Arjun Tanks per year from the year 2009 onwards subject to continuous requirement of the user.

 Speaking at a December 2008 seminar on the Future Main Battle Tank (FMBT), Lt General Dalip Bharadwaj, director general, Mechanised Forces said the army will not place orders for Arjun beyond the 124 already on order because it is "now looking 20 years ahead and wants a futuristic MBT".
 His predecessor, Lt General (retd.)
 K.D.S.
 Shekhawat is blunter.
 "The DRDO does not want to own up, the Arjun is based on the German Army's Leopard-1 design which entered service in the mid-1960s.
 It outlived its life over a decade ago.
 Today, every tank in the world, including the Leopard-2 and T-90, have sloped turrets (to reduce the impact of a hit) but the Arjun still continues with the rectangular turret."